 We Make it Easy to Rent an Upright Bass in St. Louis!

 We are a local St. Louis stringed instrument store which specializes in selling, renting, and repairing stringed instruments.
 If you are looking to rent an upright acoustic bass, you are in the right place.
-Our bass rentals start as low as about $50 a month (when paid annually), and our carved basses rent for $100 a month (when paid annually).
+Our bass rentals start as low as about $50 a month, and our carved basses rent for $100 a month.
 Those prices are on our annual plans and they give you the lowest calculated monthly cost, but you can also choose a quarterly or monthly rental.

 Why Rent An Upright Bass from Top Notch Violins?